My Favorite Things About Electric Clocks

 Analog

-My first electric analog clock was a Jefferson Electric "Golden Hour" clock (pictures and info available here) given to me by a neighbor.
+My first electric analog clock was a Jefferson Electric "Golden Hour" clock (pictures and info available here).
 Golden Hour clocks were made for over 40 years, and are fairly easy to find nowadays.
 The Golden Hour is classified as a 'mystery clock', since there is no visible means of moving the hands, which are attached to a round piece of glass, and appear to float in midair.
 A motor in the base turns a gear attached to the glass, which rotates at 1/60 RPMs.
 The minute hand turns along with the glass, while the hour hand is further geared from the minute hand to make one rotation every 12 hours.
 This makes for an elegant timepiece, and one which is also functional.
 Apart from replacing the motor (still available today from Timesavers) and power cord, mine has required little maintenance.
 Due to the transparent face, it's neat to place objects behind it, which makes for an interesting effect.
 I used to place a tall 811A vacuum tube behind it, which looked pretty cool, especially with the bright filament of the 811A lit.

-I also collect conventional electric analog clocks, many of which were made by Telechron and General Electric.
-Telechron was founded by Henry Warren, who invented the self-starting line-synchronous motor in the early 1900s.
-Before then, electric clocks were not very accurate, and needed to be started manually (usually through a 'spinner knob' which was attached to the motor).
-Telechron was later bought by General Electric, but clocks continued to be made under the Telechron name for decades afterwards, with some of them all-but-identical to their GE-branded counterparts.
-Among my small collection of Telechrons is a model 4F51, also known as the "Telart" (pictures and info available here), which I picked up at an antiques store for $12.
+Among my collection of Telechrons is a 4F51, also known as the "Telart" (pictures and info available here).
 It is a beautiful clock, and works perfectly.
 Similar is the 4F61, also known as the "Pharaoh" (pictures and info available here), which I picked up at an antiques store for $15.
 More conventional than the 4F51, it has a wedge-shaped wooden case, and a square dial.
 Its motor is a bit slow, and the case has some scratches on it, but it shouldn't be too hard to fix up.
-I also own a model 7H141, also known as the "Airlux" (pictures and info available here), which I picked up at a flea market for $10.
-It is a very common clock, and mine's in somewhat-shoddy shape (the plexiglass is crazed on the sides, and I had to repair the wiring at the coil), but it's still a nice clock.
+I also own a 3H159, also known as the "Suave" (pictures and info available here), which I picked up at a flea market for $30.
+Unlike the Airlux seen below, the Suave's case is made from real glass.
+Very heavy, and very pretty to look at from any angle.
+The face is a bit hard to read, but that's par for the course with a clock like this, and it runs fine.

-I also own a number of wall-mount Telechrons, one of which is a white/ivory 2H07 "Buffet" (pictures and info available here), which I bought at a flea market for $30.
+I also own a number of wall-mount Telechrons, one of which is a white/ivory 2H07 "Buffet" (pictures and info available here).
 Yet another classic deco design, these were produced for longer than just about any other Telechron clock, surviving into the '50s.
 Mine appears to be from the late '30s/early '40s, with a plastic backplate (as opposed to the masonite ones used later on), but with a short rubber cord rather than the long cloth type seen on earlier versions.
 The short cord, combined with a special recessed outlet, made the look more aesthetically pleasing, since there was no longer a visible wire hanging down from the bottom.
 It's a bit noisy, but otherwise runs fine.
-My other wall-mount Telechron is a white/ivory 2H25, also known as the "Stewardess" (pictures and info available here), which I bought at a flea market for $15.
+I also have a white/ivory 2H25, also known as the "Stewardess" (pictures and info available here).
 Like the Buffet, it has a deco-ish design to it, though not quite as stylish.
 Also like the Buffet, it's a bit noisy, but does run.
 Similar to the 2H25 is the 2H11, also known as the "Cafe" (pictures and info available here.
 They both have square cases, but the Cafe has chrome accents on the sides.
 They're so similar that early Stewardesses had the same round-in-square dial as the pre-war Cafe (which is the version I have), but later switched to a dial with the numbers arranged in a square layout, which post-war Cafes also sport.
 This clock needs a new cord, and the case is dirty, but it's otherwise in good shape.
-I also have a number of Telechron and GE's basic "commercial clocks", which can still be found happily keeping time in schools and businesses decades after they were manufactured.
-One of the ones I have is a General Electric 1HA1612, which has a 12" dial.
-Mine has a chrome-style coating (which has seen far better days) on the outside ring; not sure if it's original or not, since the plastic in the uncoated areas seems to be brown.
+A later example of their home wall clocks is the 2H69, also known as the "Dutch Treat" (pictures and info available here).
+Typical of later GE/Telechron clocks (they'd mostly abandoned the Telechron name at this point), the metal plate surrounding the clock face has an interesting painted design on it.
+I'm guessing it was made to be used in the living room rather than the kitchen as with most other 2-series clocks.
+The clock itself is in good shape, but it isn't running.
+Similar to this is the 2H111, also known as the "Festival" (pictures and info available here.
+The plastic 'crystal' is loose because all of its tabs have broken off, but it's in good shape otherwise, and runs (though I won't be able to use it much unless I install a 'clock outlet', as the power cord is only a couple of inches long).

-I also have some non-Telechron/GE analog clocks.
-One of them is a Waltham mantel clock (model unknown).
-Waltham was better known for their springwound pocketwatches and wristwatches, and only made electric clocks for a brief period of time.
-Unlike most mantel clocks, the case on this Waltham is only about an inch thick; I'm guessing it was an economy model of some sort.
-I haven't tested this clock, because the mechanism is all gummed up.
-I also have a Waltham wall clock of some sort with a metal case, but I haven't tested it either.
-Speaking of wall clocks, I have a pair of electric "commercial" wall clocks from the '70s, a Seth-Thomas, and a Westclox, both of which run.
-The Seth-Thomas has a brown outside ring and plastic dial lens, while the Westclox has a 'salmon' (pinkish) outside ring, and a glass dial lens.
-The Seth-Thomas is similar, if not identical, to an electric wall clock which they still sell today.
-Semi-related is a Tradition electric wall clock (possibly sold by Sears) which looks like a mini-version of a "Regulator"-style pendulum clock; the motor has noisy bearings, but it runs.
-Going back to the mantel clocks, I also have a Hammond (model unknown) from the '30s or early '40s (with a much more traditional case style than the above Waltham).
-Laurens Hammond, like Henry Warren of Telechron, was an early pioneer of the synchronous electric motor (to avoid infringing on Warren's patents, Hammond clock motors weren't self-starting, requiring the use of a spinner knob as mentioned above).
-Hammond started making clocks in the late 1920s; due to various difficulties, including patent issues, Hammond soon looked for other uses for his synchronous motor, resulting in the famous Hammond tonewheel organ (of which I own an example, a model M "spinet" from the early '50s).
-Unfortunately, the original Hammond movement from this clock was discarded sometime in the past, and replaced with one from a Sessions (another electric clock manufacturer) "banjo clock".
-The replacement mechanism runs nicely, but I'd like to find a real Hammond clock movement someday.
 Similarly, but much more authentic, is a Hammond P-1310 "Grenadier" desk alarm clock with a chrome-front case, and its original spin-start Hammond motor.
 Unlike most alarm clocks, the alarm set dial is located on the back of the case, rather than being integrated with the main clock face.
 An earlier version of this clock (with the same model number) was sold as the "Polo"; the only visible difference is the look of the face, and the design of the back of the case, including the alarm dial (not entirely sure why they decided to change the model name; I think the number refers only to the case front).
 My guess is that it's a later design, since the writing on the bottom of the clock face identifies the company as the "Hammond Instrument Co." rather than the "Hammond Clock Co." as on earlier models (the company changed its name in 1937, since they were much more identified with the Hammond organ by this time, and stopped making clocks altogether four years later).
 This clock reminds me very much of my Telechron 4F51, with the art deco case, hands, and numerals.
-Best I can tell, both the clock and alarm parts work fine, though tilting the clock forward causes the motor to stop.
+Best I can tell, both the clock and alarm parts work fine, though tilting the clock forward sometimes causes the motor to stop.

 Mechanical Digital

 Most of my mechanical-digital clocks are of the "drop-leaf" type (the numbers are on small plastic cards, which flip down to the next minute; they are often referred to as 'flip clocks').
-One of them is a Panasonic model RC-6551 clock radio (picture available here), from around 1971.
+One of them is a Panasonic RC-6551 clock radio (picture available here), from around 1971.
 It is quite elaborate, having a day/date calendar in addition to a time display (the day and date automatically update less than an hour after 12 midnight, though months less than 31 days in length have to be compensated for manually).
 When I acquired it, the motor didn't move at all.
 I used a series of oils to bring it back to life, after which it served for several months on my bedside table, until a tragic fall caused one of the digit leaves to break off from the mechanism.
 I have since acquired another Panasonic calendar clock radio, a similar RC-6493, which is awaiting restoration.
 More conventional than these is the RC-6010, which I have a pair of.
 No calendar display, and they don't even have snooze buttons, but they're still decent, and run nicely.
-I also have some flip clocks which don't have an alarm at all.
-One of them is a Hallmark-Ricoh model 3600, which I bought at a flea market for a buck.
-It practically screams "1970s" with it's funky day-glo orange plastic case, which has a trapezoidal shape to the front, and a rounded back.
-Possibly the coolest of my flip clocks is a Copal model 801, which has larger digits on it than any of my other flip clocks, around 3" tall.
-It is unique in that it can either sit on a desk (using a chromed metal stand, which seems to be missing on many of these), or be wall-mounted.
-At least some of these used several neon lamps to illuminate the digits, but mine never had them.

 Electronic Digital